 Wikipedia states: “At the Council of Carnuntum in November 308, Diocletian and his successor, Galerius, forced Maximian to renounce his imperial claim again.
 In early 310, Maximian attempted to seize Constantine’s title while the emperor was on campaign on the Rhine.
 Few supported him, and he was captured by Constantine in Marseille.
 Maximian killed himself in mid-310 on Constantine’s orders”.

-Other claimants, such as, Maxentius, the Roman Emperor from 306-312 and Licinius, who was elevated to Augustus by Galerius in the West in 308, were defeated by Constantine I at the Battle of the Milvian Bridge in 312 and at the Battle of Chrysopolis in 324, respectively.
+Other claimants, e,g., Maxentius, the Roman Emperor from 306-312 and Licinius, who was elevated to Augustus by Galerius in the West in 308, were defeated by Constantine I at the Battle of the Milvian Bridge in 312 and at the Battle of Chrysopolis in 324, respectively.

 In short, the three other co-rulers in the tetrarchy, including other succeeding claimants, were removed and Emperor Constantine I, who previously ruled the Western Roman Empire, became the sole ruler of the entire Roman Empire, in fulfillment of the prophesy in Daniel 7:8.
 However, instead of establishing his base in Rome, he transferred to Byzantium, as his “new Rome”.